Get an annual AARP membership for only $12. Limited time offer.

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines

-We spent hours researching the phones and phone plans Consumer Cellular and Verizon offer.
-Our tech experts tested them to see which ones might particularly appeal to older adults.
-We compared both carriers in terms of price, technology, ease of use, and customer service to help you determine which carrier might be best for you.
+Our team of tech experts spent 50 hours researching and testing the phones and plans that Consumer Cellular and Verizon offer.
+During testing, we compared both carriers for price, technology, ease of use, senior-friendly features, and customer service to help you determine which carrier might be best for you.
 Keep reading to learn more about Consumer Cellular and Verizon phone plans for older adults.

 A Side-by-Side Look at Consumer Cellular vs. Verizon